rmhanchate/SAMP2020_course_material/README.md

 For Linux based Operating systems

 ### Windows Users
-For Windows suers, we recommend the use of Anaconda.<br/>
+For Windows users, we recommend the use of Anaconda.<br/>
 Link for Instructions to download Anaconda : https://docs.anaconda.com/anaconda/install/windows/

 **Verify the Anaconda installation:**<br/>